-Acetaminophen is the most popular over-the-counter medication in the world.
-Widely recognized by the brand name Tylenol, it’s primarily used to relieve pain and reduce fever.
-While it’s considered a safe and effective medication, ingesting more than the maximum prescribed dose (usually 3-4 grams or 3,000-4,000 mg every 24 hours) may lead to an acetaminophen overdose (also known as acetaminophen poisoning) (x).
+Acetaminophen is the most popular over-the-counter (OTC) medication in the world.
+Widely recognized by the brand name Tylenol, people primarily use it to relieve pain and reduce fever.
+While it’s considered a safe and effective medication, ingesting more than the maximum prescribed dose (usually 3-4 grams or 3,000-4,000 mg every 24 hours) may lead to an acetaminophen overdose (also known as acetaminophen poisoning). (x)

 Over 100,000 cases of acetaminophen poisonings occur in the U.S. each year.
 Overdoses can be accidental or intentional.
-The most commonly affected are young children, people with a history of liver illness and those who regularly consume alcohol or narcotics.
-If the liver is already damaged due to infection or alcohol abuse, a person may be more susceptible to acetaminophen poisoning (x).
+The most commonly affected are young children, people with a history of liver illness, and those who regularly consume alcohol or narcotics.
+If you have liver damage already due to infection or alcohol abuse, you may be more susceptible to acetaminophen poisoning. (x)

-Acetaminophen overdose is a serious condition.
+Acetaminophen overdose is a severe condition.
 If left untreated, it can irreparably damage the liver.
 According to a report published in the British Medical Journal, the drug accounts for about half the cases of acute liver failure in the United States.
-Liver failure can be life-threatening and may necessitate a liver transplant to save a patient’s life (x).
+Liver failure can be life-threatening and may necessitate a liver transplant to save a patient’s life. (x)

 What are the signs or symptoms of an acetaminophen overdose?
 Can you prevent long-term side effects from developing after an overdose has occurred?
-And how do you prevent an acetaminophen overdose?
+And how do you avoid an acetaminophen overdose?

 Acetaminophen Overdose Symptoms